Svaveop/ToRomanNumbers/README.md

 ## 📜 License

 This project is licensed under the MIT License - you can freely use, modify, and distribute it.

+---

+## ⚠️ Notes

+ - Standard Roman numerals only go up to 3,999.

+ - For larger values, I use ( ) brackets to indicate overline (×1000) notation.